learn-co-students/atl-web-010620/10-hashes-and-the-internet/README.md

 # Hashes and the Internet

-Today in preparation for your projects and pairing labs, we're going to talk about how to gain data from the internet, how the net works in terms of the request-response lifecycle, and how to use APIs to get data.
+Today we're going to talk about how to gain data from the internet, how the net works in terms of the request-response lifecycle, and how to use APIs to get data.

 ## SWBATs